Go paper-free

 Amend paper-free preferences for your statements and correspondence.

-AER – or Annual Equivalent Rate – can help you to understand how much money you’ll make on your savings account over the course of a year.
+AER – or Annual Equivalent Rate – can help you to understand how much money you’ll make on your savings account over a year.

-AER is used to show you what you would earn in interest on savings over the course of a year as a percentage.
+AER shows you what you would earn in interest on savings over the course of a year as a percentage.

 When shopping around for a new savings account, AER can help you to compare different saving or investment options.